303: Pod People

 Beastmaster? –Ringo? –Axl? –Sinead? –Chief? –McCloud?

 The Beastmaster was a 1982 Conan the Barbarian-type movie that starred Marc Singer as a warrior named Dar who could communicate with animals.
 See note on Ringo Starr, above.
-Axl Rose was the lead singer for the rock band Guns n’ Roses and a superstar during the 1980s.
+Axl Rose is the lead singer of the rock band Guns N' Roses; since 2016 he has also filled in as lead singer for AC/DC.
 Sinead O’Connor is an Irish singer and songwriter who burst onto the scene in 1988 with a shaved head and an extraordinary voice.
 Her biggest hit is probably “Nothing Compares 2 U,” written for her by Prince.
 See note on McCloud, above.

 Just put away his Dinty Moore.